Text Link

 6. Improves your mental health and mood

-Mindful movement can have tremendous benefits for your mental health, including: (4)
+But whether enjoyed solo or in a group, mindful movement can have many other tremendous benefits for your mental health, including:4

 • Reduced anxiety